anniedsheen/Teko_eCommerce_Analysis/README.md

 * Fluctuations in pricing within individual products were purchases made with coupons or special discounts and not changes in retail pricing

 * Mismatches between currency and country per customer was due to customers purchasing items in a different currency than where they are located

+* When calculating repeat purchases, customer loyalty status was determined based on their loaylty status for their most recent purchase